Dysfold/craftjs/README.md

 ## Testing

 Unit tests can be run by executing `runTests()` in the CraftJS Graal-context.
 Easiest way to do so is to run `js runTests()` -command in the server console.

+## Typescript

+`types` -directory contains Typescript definitions generated from Java types.
+It's not perfect, but most of the time it's been enough.

+*TODO: include the generation code in this repository*